bedatadriven/renjin-website/documentation/contributor-guide.md

 After performing any necessary convertions, and relying on R for matching arguments by name, it calls into the internal primitive `grep` function, which only matches arguments positionally.

+Note that if we were to start Renjin completely from scratch, this might not be the best approach; it might be cleaner to move certain functions completely to Java or to R to avoid these akward dependencies; but for the moment we want to reuse as much as GNU's R-language packages as possible.
+These are huge, complex packages, and the more we can keep the better.
+So for the moment we are replacing the internal functions written in C with Java implementations so that we remain source-level compatible.

 From a primitive-function implementor's perspective, there is no difference between an internal and non-internal function; the `.Internal` function is